perpetual-protocol/perp-maker/README.md

 ```

 ## Configuration

 Remember to update config before running.

 #### Config File: `perp-maker/src/configs/config.json`

 -   `PRICE_CHECK_INTERVAL_SEC`: the frequency to check price in second
--   `ADJUST_MAX_GAS_PRICE_GWEI`: the maximum gas fee in Gwei to adjust order.
-If gas price exceeds this number, the order won't be adjusted
+-   `ADJUST_MAX_GAS_PRICE_GWEI`: the maximum gas fee in Gwei to adjust liquidity.
+If gas price exceeds this number, the liquidity won't be adjusted
 -   `IS_ENABLED`: set to `true` to enable this market
--   `LIQUIDITY_AMOUNT`: how many amount of USD (after leverage) to provide in the order
+-   `LIQUIDITY_AMOUNT`: how many amount of USD (after leverage) to provide in the liquidity
--   `LIQUIDITY_RANGE_OFFSET`: the offset to upper price and lower price of the range. ex: if set to 0.05, it will provide a +-5% range order around market price
+-   `LIQUIDITY_RANGE_OFFSET`: the offset to upper price and lower price of the liquidity range. ex: if set to 0.05, it will provide liquidity with range [current price / 1.05, current price * 1.05]
--   `LIQUIDITY_ADJUST_THRESHOLD`: the offset to adjust range order. ex: if set to 0.01, it will adjust order when the price is 1% closed to upper price and lower price
+-   `LIQUIDITY_ADJUST_THRESHOLD`: the offset to adjust range liquidity. ex: if set to 0.01, it will adjust liquidity when the current price goes out of the range [market price / 1.01, market price * 1.01]

 ## Environment Variables